Yijia-Xiao/Protein-MSA/README.md

        --split-sentences
 </pre>

 The output will be two files named, in this case, `my-tape_text_sentence.bin` and `my-tape_text_sentence.idx`.
-The `--data-path` specified in later TAPE training is the full path and new filename, but without the file extension.
+The `--data-path` specified in later MSA training is the full path and new filename, but without the file extension.

 Further command line arguments are described in the source file [`preprocess_data.py`](./tools/preprocess_data.py).